Ken Cuthbertson: Works

-Cuthbertson wrote Inside: The Biography of John Gunther, which published in 1992.
+Cuthbertson wrote Inside: The Biography of John Gunther, which was published in 1992.
 The book was shortlisted for the 1992 Governor General's Awards.
 It was followed by Nobody Said Not to Go, published by Faber and Faber in 1998, which was a biography of New Yorker journalist Emily Hahn.
 He also wrote The Memoirs of the Henry E. MacFutter: The Ring of Truth (2014), published by Quarry Heritage Book.

-Following his 2014 retirement from Queen's, Cuthbertson wrote a biography titled A Complex Fate: William L. Shirer and the American Century, which was published by the McGill-Queen's University Press.
-In 2017, Cuthbertson's book The Halifax Explosion: Canada's Worst Disaster (HarperCollins Canada) was shortlisted for an Atlantic Book Award.
-In 2020, he published 1945: The Year That Made Modern Canada (HarperCollins Canada) and Blood on the Coal: The True Story of the Great Springhill Mine Disaster (2023), published by HarperCollins Canada.
+Following his 2014 retirement from Queen's, Cuthbertson wrote a biography titled A Complex Fate: William L. Shirer and the American Century (foreword by CBS newsman Morley Safer), which was published by the McGill-Queen's University Press.
+In 2017, Cuthbertson's book The Halifax Explosion: Canada's Worst Disaster HarperCollins Canada was shortlisted for an Atlantic Book Award.
+In 2020, he published 1945: The Year That Made Modern Canada HarperCollins Canada and Blood on the Coal: The True Story of the Great Springhill Mine Disaster (Foreword by singer Anne Murray)(2023), published by HarperCollins Canada.
 The latter was a Canadian bestseller book, and was named among the 100 Best Books of 2023 by The Globe and Mail.

+In October 2026, Cuthbertson's latest book was published.
+"Seven Bucks a Head:The Scandalous Child Resettlement Scheme That Built a Nation" Sutherland House Books was published.
+The book is the story of the more than one hundred thousand British home children who were relocated to Canada in the years from 1869 to 1939.